ubuntu-226/fontawesome/README.md

 fontawesome 4.2.0
 ===========
-fontawesome 4.2.0 re-packaged for meteorjs 0.6.* & above
+fontawesome 4.2.0 re-packaged for meteorjs

 tested in all recent browsers & mobile apps